Risk Management

 • Disasters such as large-scale earthquakes, storms, and floods

-• Sudden deterioration of the foreign currency funding conditions
+• Highly volatiile financial markets/sudden deterioration of the foreign currency funding conditions

 • Changes in industrial structure due to technological innovation